-The hydraulic rear roller is controlled by a switch on the control panel.
+The hydraulic rear roller is controlled by the tractor spools or the Telescopic function on a Standard arm machine.
 The control of the rear roller is either raised or lowered, there is no in-between height control.
 Height is set as above for either hedge or grass cutting